top of page

 • Large & giant breeds: 5–7 years

-Canadian veterinarians focus more on behaviour and health changes than a birthday.
-Two dogs of the same age may age differently , just like people.
+Canadian veterinarians focus more on behavior and health changes than on a specific birthday.
+Two dogs of the same age may age differently, just like people.
+Isn’t it fascinating how unique each dog is?

 Knowing the difference between normal aging and concerning signs can help your dog live comfortably.